PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/example/vision_and_scope.md

 However, for the sake of argument, let's imagine we had more than 1TB of relevant, rich data to work with, and we're interested in pretraining a model like this from scratch.
 How might we go about it?

+### Part One - Preparation
-***1. Dataset analysis***.
-The first thing I'd do is look at our datasets in Python, just to get a sense of their dimensions and characteristics.
+***1. Dataset analysis.*** The first thing I'd do is look at our datasets in Python, just to get a sense of their dimensions and characteristics.
+This includes bias detection and mitigation.
-***2. Model analysis***.
-Next, work with a few top LLMs and vision models on this dataset.
+***2. Model analysis.*** Next, work with a few top LLMs and vision models on this dataset.
 I'll produce that chart to tell me how far prompt engineering and fine-tuning take me.
-***3. Scaling law analysis***.
+***3. Scaling law analysis.*** Then, I'd run a few hypothesis through the scaling laws equations to make sure I'm thinking about the overall training runs appropriately.
+***4. Script preparation.*** Once I know which models I want to work with and their target sizes, I get my training scripts ready.

+### Part Two - Training
+***5. Hyperparameter tuning.*** Once my scripts are ready, I run some hyperparameter tuning to find the right model settings.
+***6. Compilation.*** I try to compile my model, including for the Trainium custom hardware on AWS, to max out my cost savings.
+***7. Large-scale training.*** Then I train my model on AWS!
+I use warm pools, cloudwatch logs, debugger, and other features to log my runs
+***8. Fine-tuning and evaluation***.
+With my finished model, I run some fine-tuning jobs to focus the LLM on my target use case.
+I evaluate it using standard KPIs, including a mix of quantitative and qualitative analysis.

+### Part Three - Hosting
+***9. Bias detection and mitigation.*** I run more bias detection and mitigation analysis.
+***10. Hosting.*** I shrink my model and host it on SageMaker endpoints.
+***11. Prompt engineering.*** I interact with my model using prompting to get the best performance
+***12. MLOps.*** I build a complete end-to-end pipeline that wraps this entire experience into an interface and pipeline that customers love to use!

+This repository will present scripts and examples that show you how to do each of these steps, in the context of this MovieChat hypothetical app.

+# Disclaimer
+Please remember this entire project is just a hypothetical product that could be built with LLMs.
+I think it's a fun and interesting illustration of the concepts discussed in the book, and as such we'll explore the idea throughout the repository.